Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Introduction

 \section{Introduction}

-It is common that clustering algorithms as well as supervised models rely on all available features for the best performance.
-Yet, as datasets become high-dimensional, clustering algorithms tend to break under the curse of dimensionality~\cite{bouveyron_model-based_2014}.
+It is common that clustering algorithms and supervised models rely on all available features for the best performance.
+However, as data sets become high-dimensional, clustering algorithms tend to break under the curse of dimensionality~\citep{bouveyron_model-based_2014}, for instance in biological micro-array data where the number of variables outweighs the number of samples~\citep{mclachlan_mixture_2002}.
 To alleviate this burden, feature selection is a method of choice.
-Indeed, all features may not always be of interest.
-Some variables can be perceived as relevant or not with respect to the clustering objective.
-Relevant variables bring information that is useful for the clustering operation whereas irrelevant variables do not bring any new knowledge regarding the cluster distribution~\cite{tadesse_bayesian_2005} and redundant variables look relevant yet do not bring beneficial knowledge~\cite{maugis_variable_2009}.
+Indeed, all features may not always be of interest: some variables can be perceived as relevant or not with respect to the clustering objective.
+Relevant variables bring information that is useful for the clustering operation, while irrelevant variables do not bring any new knowledge regarding the cluster distribution~\citep{tadesse_bayesian_2005} and redundant variables look relevant but do not bring beneficial knowledge~\citep{maugis_variable_2009}.
 The challenge of selecting the relevant variables often comes with the burden of combinatorial search in the variable space.
-Solutions may thus be hardly scalable to high-dimensional data~\cite{raftery_variable_2006} or to the number of samples~\cite{witten_framework_2010} when the selection process is part of the model.

-Therefore reducing the number of variables on which to learn to a relevant few is of interest, notably in terms of interpretation~\cite{fop_variable_2018}.
-The necessity of variable selection notably met successful applications in genomics~\cite{marbac_variable_2020}, multi-omics~\cite{meng_mocluster_2016,ramazzotti_multi-omic_2018,shen_integrative_2012}.
+Therefore, solutions may be hardly scalable to high-dimensional data~\citep{raftery_variable_2006} or to the number of samples~\citep{witten_framework_2010} when the selection process is part of the model.
+Therefore reducing the number of variables for learning to a relevant few is of interest, notably in terms of interpretation~\citep{fop_variable_2018}.
+The necessity of variable selection notably met successful applications in genomics~\citep{marbac_variable_2020}, multi-omics~\citep{meng_mocluster_2016,ramazzotti_multi-omic_2018,shen_integrative_2012}.

-Often, integrating the selection process as part of the model will lead to either not scaling well~\cite{solorio-fernandez_review_2020} in terms of number of features~\cite{raftery_variable_2006} or number of samples~\cite{witten_framework_2010} or imposing too constrained decision boundaries due to the nature of strong parametric assumptions.
-To alleviate both problems, we present the Sparse GEMINI: a model that combines the LassoNet architecture~\cite{lemhadri_lassonet_2021} and the discriminative clustering objective GEMINI~\cite{ohl_generalised_2022} for a scalable discriminative clustering with penalised feature selection.
+Often, integrating the selection process as part of the model will lead to either not scaling well~\citep{solorio-fernandez_review_2020} in terms of number of features~\citep{raftery_variable_2006} or number of samples~\citep{witten_framework_2010} or imposing too constrained decision boundaries due to the nature of strong parametric assumptions.
+To alleviate both problems, we present the Sparse GEMINI: a model that combines the LassoNet architecture~\citep{lemhadri_lassonet_2021} and the discriminative clustering objective GEMINI~\citep{ohl_generalised_2022, ohl_generalised_2023} for a scalable discriminative clustering with penalised feature selection.
 The contributions of Sparse GEMINI are: